lizzybit/Formula1/README.md

 4. What is the track record for each circuits and who set that record?
 5. Does higher altitude cause more engine failures in Formula 1 races?

-## 3. Dataset: Data Retrieval and Standard Descriptive Analysis
+## 3. Data Retrieval and Standard Descriptive Analysis

 The dataset used in the project is available at: [https://www.kaggle.com/cjgdev/formula-1-race-data-19502017](https://www.kaggle.com/datasets/rohanrao/formula-1-world-championship-1950-2020)